 The Love Trust has established a low fee independent schools in the community of Tembisa, Gauteng.
 Our low fee schools are modelled after Christ Church Preparatory School and College in Midrand Gauteng, which was founded by our place of worship, Christ Church Midrand.
 Learning from this successful educational venture we believe that the best way to make a meaningful difference to disadvantaged communities is through the delivery of excellent Christian education.

 Nokuphila which means “place of life” was the first initiative of the Love Trust.
 Opened in January 2010 with 45 pre-schoolers, children who attend Nokuphila School are hand-picked from the most vulnerable areas of Tembisa Township.

 At Nokuphila School Children have access to:

 The very best in Early Childhood Development and Primary School Education founded in Christian principles and values – overseen by the well-established independent Christ Church Preparatory School and College Midrand

 Nutritious meals – critical for children living off small social grants that don’t allow for balanced meals at home

 Safe and reliable transport to and from school

-We plan to grow with the founding children of 2010 see them through matric and later years.
+We plan to grow with the founding children of 2010 and see them through to Grade 7.